mayuranchalia/ecommerce/README.md

 # ecommerce
-Adding sample e-commerce project to showcase the capabilities of ColdFusion API Manager
+Sample e-commerce project to showcase the capabilities of ColdFusion API Manager